gipplab/acst/README.md

 With Docker the host can run many instances of a lightweight OS with applications installed on the image.
 It is designed to be resource-efficient and installs only one instance of the required data for all containers.

 ### Setup
-Docker is offered for many operating systems, including MacOs, Windows and many Linux distributions at Docker Hub[5].
+Docker is offered for many operating systems, including MacOs, Windows and many Linux distributions at Docker Hub [5].
 After a few attempts, however, Windows should be avoided, since the Windows subsystem for Linux (WSL) offered by Microsoft [6] still has some bugs and most docker images require this, because they are based on Linux to keep them easy to run in multiple instances.
-One big problem was very high memory usage, which was not detected by docker itself (see Memory usage of docker with Linux-based containers under Windows 10), restricting the memory was also not fruitful.
-There are also general difficulties in compiling and running programs due to the non-existence of some data or functions in the WSL.
+One big problem was very high memory usage, which was not detected by docker itself, restricting the memory was also not fruitful.
+There are also general difficulties in compiling and running programs due to the non-existence of some data or programs in the WSL.
 Since than Ubuntu 20.04.1 [7] was used as the base operating system.

 ### Container
 An image for running IPFS is already provided in the Docker Hub [8].
 This is very small (in terms of memory requirements), but is very cumbersome to use, as there is no package manager or similar in the busybox by default.
-Therefore, a i created a separate Dockerfile, which is based on alpine and thus supports the apk packet manager.
+Therefore, a separate Dockerfile was created, which is based on alpine and thus supports the apk packet manager to get programs installed.

 ### Dockerfile
 As described earlier, Alpine is used as the base: